Demographics of the Supreme Court of the United States: African-American justices

 No African-American candidate was given serious consideration for appointment to the Supreme Court until the election of John F. Kennedy, who weighed the possibility of appointing William H. Hastie of the United States Court of Appeals for the Third Circuit.
 Hastie had been the first African-American elevated to a Court of Appeals when Harry S. Truman had so appointed him in 1949, and by the time of the Kennedy Administration, it was widely anticipated that Hastie might be appointed to the Supreme Court.
 Kennedy gave serious consideration to this appointment, ensuring that this "represented the first time in American history that an African American was an actual contender for the high court".

 The first African-American appointed to the court was Thurgood Marshall, appointed by Lyndon B. Johnson in 1967.
 Johnson appointed Marshall to the Supreme Court following the retirement of Justice Tom C. Clark, saying that this was "the right thing to do, the right time to do it, the right man and the right place."
-Marshall was confirmed as an Associate Justice by a Senate vote of 69—11 on August 31, 1967.
+Marshall was confirmed as an Associate Justice by a Senate vote of 69–11 on August 31, 1967.
 Johnson confidently predicted to one biographer, Doris Kearns Goodwin, that a lot of black baby boys would be named "Thurgood" in honor of this choice (in fact, Kearns's research of birth records in New York and Boston indicates that Johnson's prophecy did not come true).

 The second was Clarence Thomas, appointed by George H. W. Bush to succeed Marshall in 1991.
 Bush initially wanted to nominate Thomas to replace William Brennan, who stepped down in 1990, but Bush decided that Thomas had not yet had enough experience as a judge after only months on the federal bench.
-Bush nominated New Hampshire Supreme Court judge David Souter (who is not African-American) instead.
-When Marshall retired due to health reasons in 1991, Bush nominated Thomas, preserving the racial composition of the court.
+Bush nominated New Hampshire Supreme Court judge David Souter (who was of Scottish ancestry) instead.
+When Marshall retired for health reasons in 1991, Bush nominated a new African American justice: Clarence Thomas.

+In 1981, President Ronald Reagan considered nominating Judge Amalya Kearse of the Second Circuit Court of Appeals to the Supreme Court, but chose Sandra Day O'Connor instead.

 On February 25, 2022, President Joe Biden announced the nomination of Ketanji Brown Jackson to a seat vacated by the retirement of Stephen Breyer, making Jackson the first African-American woman to be nominated to the court.
-The Senate confirmed Jackson on April 7, 2022.
+The Senate confirmed Jackson on April 7, 2022, and she joined the court two months later.